 At the end of the public comment period, the Staff Manager will prepare a summary and analysis of the public comments received for the GGP Team.
-Such a summary and analysis should be provided at the latest 30 days after the closing of the public comment period, absent exigent circumstances.
+Such a summary and analysis should be provided at the latest 21 days after the closing of the public comment period, absent exigent circumstances.
 The GGP Team shall review and take into consideration the public comments received.
 The GGP Team may update the Proposed GNSO Guidance Recommendation(s) Report if there are any recommendations that require modification to address comments received through public comment.
 The GGP Team is not obligated to include all comments during the comment period, including each comment made by any one individual or organization.

-The GGP Team is expected to deliberate as appropriate to properly evaluate and address comments raided during the public comment period.
+The GGP Team is expected to deliberate as appropriate to properly evaluate and address comments received during the public comment period.
 This should include the careful consideration and analysis of the public comments; explaining the rationale for agreeing and disagreeing with the different comments received, and, if appropriate, how these will be addressed in the report of the GGP Team.
 Following the review of the comments received and, if required, additional deliberations, the GGP Team is expected to produce a Final Report for transmission to the Council.
 The analysis of the comments by the GGP Team is expected to be included or referenced as part of the Final GNSO Guidance Recommendation(s) Report.

 While the Final Recommendation(s) Report is not required to be posted for public comment, in preparing the Final Recommendation(s) Report, the GGP Team should consider whether the Final Recommendation(s) Report should be posted for public comment as a [Draft] Final Recommendation(s) Report, with the goal of maximizing accountability and transparency with regards the GGP, especially when substantial changes have been made compared to the contents of the Proposed Recommendation(s) Report.
 When posted for Public Comment, Staff should consider translating the executive summaries of the Proposed Recommendation(s) Report and Draft Final Recommendation(s) Report into the six UN languages, to the extent permissible under the ICANN translation policy and the ICANN budget, though the posting of any version in English is not to be delayed while translations are being completed.
 Upon completion of the Public Comment period, if any, and incorporation of any additional comments identified therein, or if no further comment period is necessary, the Final Recommendation(s) Report is to be forwarded to the GNSO Council to begin the GNSO Council deliberation process.